 DUI Laws in Virginia

-DUI laws vary from one state to the next, so it is important to research and have an understanding of the laws in the state where the DUI occurred.
 DUI laws in Virginia are going to vary slightly from other states and it is important to keep in mind that DUI laws in generally are always changing and evolving.

 Consequences for Refusing to Take Chemical Tests